 Economics Summer School

-The 5 days will cover some key economic theories, including undergraduate-level material, micro-, macro- and international economics.
-They will also include debates about the economic, political and moral implications of economic policies and behaviour, as well as lots of opportunities to discuss and analyse current affairs in economics, such as the Eurozone bailouts and the evolving role of China in the international financial system.
+The five days will cover some key economic theories, including, for students with previous experience, undergraduate-level material, micro-, macro- and international economics.
+The course will also include seminars and debates about the economic, political and moral implications of economic policies and behaviour, as well as lots of opportunities to discuss and analyse current affairs in economics, such as the ongoing Eurozone bailouts, the impact of America’s new protectionism, and the evolving role of China in the international financial system.

-The Summer School will examine the theoretical foundations and commitments of different strands of modern economic thought – from the father of the discipline, Adam Smith, through Ricardo and Malthus, to Hayek and Friedman on the Right and Marx, Piketty and Wallerstein on the Left.
+Alongside the discussion of specific real-world situations, we will also examine the theoretical foundations and commitments of different strands of modern economic thought – from the father of the discipline, Adam Smith, through Ricardo and Malthus, to Hayek and Friedman on the Right and Marx, Piketty and Wallerstein on the Left.

-As well as gaining a good grasp of abstract positions, students will have the opportunity to engage directly with a number of particularly interesting problems within contemporary economics, including the regulation of the stock, bond and foreign exchange markets, currency trading, competing models of economic growth, the economic rationale for free trade and public policy options for the redistribution of wealth and income.
+In this way, as well as gaining a good grasp of abstract positions, students will have the opportunity to engage directly with a number of particularly interesting problems within contemporary economics, including the regulation of the stock, bond and foreign exchange markets, currency trading, competing models of economic growth, and public policy options for the redistribution of wealth and income.

 Throughout, the material studied will be related to current economic events and debates.

-The course will conclude by using the last day to bring together the content covered thus far to take a comprehensive look at the turbulent past few years of economic activity.
+The course will conclude by using the last day to bring together the content covered thus far to take a comprehensive look at the turbulent past decade of economic activity.
 What caused the credit crunch?
-Who is to blame for it?
-Were governments right to boost aggregate demand using massive fiscal stimulus?
-Are they now correct to engage in aggressive deficit reduction programmes?
-Why have some European states required massive bailouts from the EU and IMF, and what is the future of those agreements?
-This concluding day will bring economics right up to the current day and enable students to apply their knowledge to the world right now.
+Who was to blame for it?
+Were governments at the time right to boost aggregate demand using massive fiscal stimulus?
+Is it time to end the aggressive deficit reduction programmes of recent years?
+Have we seen the last IMF action in Europe, or could other states get into difficulty with their debt?

-The course is ideal for any students considering a degree in economics, or a career in business or finance, or really just for anyone who would like to understand more about the forces which drive the world around them.
+The course is ideal for any students considering a degree in economics or related disciplines, a career in finance, or really for anyone who would like to understand more about the powerful economic forces which drive the world around them.

 Class sizes for the Economics Summer School will be 15 students per group.
 Students will be taught in different groups depending on whether they have studied economics before or not, to allow all students to work at a level and pace appropriate to them.